awsdocs/amazon-lexv2-developer-guide/doc_source/built-in-intent-kendra-search.md

 + `x-amz-lex:kendra-search-response-question_answer-question-<N>` – The question from a FAQ that matches the search\.
 + `x-amz-lex:kendra-search-response-question_answer-answer-<N>` – The answer from a FAQ that matches the search\.
 + `x-amz-lex:kendra-search-response-document-<N>` – An excerpt from a document in the index that is related to the text of the utterance\.
++ `x-amz-lex:kendra-search-response-document-link-<N>` – The URL of a document in the index that is related to the text of the utterance\.
 + `x-amz-lex:kendra-search-response-answer-<N>` – An excerpt from a document in the index that answers the question\.

 The responses are returned in `request` attributes\.
 There can be up to five responses for each attribute, numbered 1 through 5\.
 For more information about responses, see [Types of response](https://docs.aws.amazon.com/kendra/latest/dg/response-types.html) in the *Amazon Kendra Developer Guide*\.